Empowering All Youth

-Is to addresses the employability, career readiness, communication skills, college readiness and accessibility and financial literacy of primarily homeless, foster care, youth in the juvenile courts system, transition youth, LGBTQ, trauma victims, unaccompanied minors, children of immigrants, and all impoverished youth and disadvantaged youth.
+Is to increase the wellness of the homeless community.
+Additionally, we seek to address the employability, career readiness, communication skills, college readiness and accessibility and financial literacy of primarily homeless, foster care, youth in the juvenile courts system, transition youth, LGBTQ, trauma victims, unaccompanied minors, children of immigrants, and all impoverished youth and disadvantaged youth.

 Make a Donation

 the goal of CFI is the pursuing of the

 He received his Bachelors of Arts from the University of California, Los Angeles.
 He is a certified and former qualitative and quantitative researcher for UCLA’s Black Male Institute, a research institution whose goal is to conduct reliable research, practical interventions, and effective programs that enrich the educational experiences and life chances of minority males in the United States.

 Gaulden is the former Director of Business and Community Relations for Reality Changers, a college prep organization with a focus on building first generation college students.
 He is experienced in business development, communications, and community relations.

 He is the Career Exploration Coordinator and Internship Coordinator for the Monarch School Project.
 Monarch is the only operational school in the United States that exclusively educates K-12 students who are impacted by homelessness.
 Michael also attended the school in his youth.